p-j-smith/lipyphilic/docs/reference/analyses.rst

 <https://pubs.acs.org/doi/abs/10.1021/acs.jpclett.8b01877>`__.

-To calculate the interleaflet correlation of cholesterol, we first need to calculate which leaflet each lipid is in at each frame using :class:`lipyphilic.lib.assign_leaflets.AssignLeaflets`.
+To calculate the interleaflet correlation of cholesterol, we first need to calculate which leaflet each lipid is in at each frame using :class:`lipyphilic.leaflets.assign_leaflets.AssignLeaflets`.
 Then we pass atom selections for which density correlations will be calculated, along with the relevant leaflet membership data, to :class:`Registration`: